1. If you're flying: Carry. On. Your. Luggage. Or at least when you can.

 Get a set of six from Cadence for $76 (available in eight colors).

-^ That's me pumping my signature perfume into one of these travel atomizers I've been using for about a year.
+^ That's me pumping my signature perfume into one of these travel atomizers I've been using for a few years.
 As the reviewer below mentions, it's great to just throw in your purse on the reg for a fragrance re-up throughout the day.
-As you can see, it's about the size of my thumb and therefore takes up very little room.
+As you can see, it's about the size of my thumb and, therefore, takes up very little room.
 Plus, it's smaller than most roller-ball travel fragrances you can pick up.
 This first one is working so well that I just have the other three in storage.
 But if this one bites the dust this summer during travels, I'll be OK with digging into my stores to use one of the remaining three...especially at this price point.